 A baseboard is a decorative material designed to cover the joint between the wall surface and the floor.
-Depending on the size and design, they are usually not taller than half of the wall.
+Depending on the size and design, baseboards are usually not taller than half of the wall.
 They are inconspicuous decorative items; hence, their absence may go unnoticed.
 However, their presence elevates the overall aesthetic of a room.
 They give a finishing touch that accentuates the existing design.
 Usually made of wood, polyvinyl, or polyurethane material, the baseboard market is filled with several baseboards that all claim to be of the highest quality.
-In order to separate the pretenders from the real contenders, our team of expert reviewers assessed the market to bring you the best baseboards in 2021.
+In order to separate the pretenders from the real contenders, our team of expert reviewers assessed the market to bring you the best baseboards in 2022.

 The Barcelona baseboard from Ekena Millwork gives you the freedom to use baseboards in diverse ways.
-The wall molding baseboard can be nailed, drilled, or screwed without any damage.
+The wall molding baseboard can be nailed, drilled, or screwed in without any damage.
 This array of tweaking and installation options makes this product one of the best in the baseboard market.

 Made of polyurethane, the board’s solidity is unparalleled as it has a density similar to the density of pinewood.
 The board is primed from the factory and requires no undercoat before painting.
+With its universal look and easy installation, this option is the best overall on our list.

 The baseboard can be painted

-Due to its lightweight, the baseboard can be moved easily
+Due to its light weight, the baseboard can be moved easily

 The Italian Carrara baseboard from Oracle Moldings is a solid marble baseboard.
 The baseboard adds a sophisticated finish to your interior décor.
 The baseboard is sure to fit right into your interior design because there are many tiles and trims that match its design.